cosmicfilament/React-Redux-Boilerplate/readme.md

 ## Setup

 npm install

-There are 2 index.js files pick which one you want to use and rename it to index.js.
+There are 2 index_xxx.js files under src.
+One is for a react application and the other is for a react-redux application.
+Pick which one you want to use and rename it to index.js.

+All the necessary modules for either application type should be in the package.json file.

+This is a work in progress.
+Hot module replacement and live loading is working in the development configuration of webpack.
+I have yet to include a production configuration, though.

 ## Background